Kanban Workflow Explained

 Spec Kitty uses a kanban-style workflow to track work package progress.
 This document explains how lanes work, why we track status this way, and what happens when work moves between lanes.

-The Four Lanes
+The Nine Lanes

 planned